-Installing CPUs
+3.2 Installing CPUs

 - 5. When the Retention Module is securely installed, you are ready to plug the CPU into the Retention Module.
 Make sure that the CPU's Cooling Fan is turned away from the I/O connectors before you plug the CPU into the CPU module. - 6.
 Press firmly on the CPU until you hear a "click".
 The Pentium II CPU will make a clicking sound when it is fully locked into the Retention Module. - 7.
-After the CPU is securely seated on the Retention Module in the Pentium II Slot, connect the CPU's Cooling Fan cable to the Cooling Fan power Connector on the board.
+After the CPU is securely seated on the Retention Module in the Pentium II Slot, connect the CPU's Cooling Fan cable to the Cooling Fan Power Connector on the board.

-3.2 Installing CPU Cooling Fans
+3.3 Installing CPU Cooling Fans

-- 8. Locate the Cooling Fan Connectors (2 Connectors: J20 and J23--1 for each CPU) on the motherboard. - 9.
-Plug the CPU's Cooling Fan Cable into the Cooling Fan Connector on the board.
+- 8. Locate the Cooling Fan Connectors.
+(2 Connectors: J20 and J23-1 for each CPU.) - 9.
+Plug the CPU's Cooling Fan cable into the CPU Fan Connector on the board.
 Make sure that the black wire of the cable is plugged into Pin 1 of the connector.
-(Refer to Pin 1 marked on the layout on P10.)
-(Pin Assignments: Pin 1: ground--black, Pin 2: 12 V--red, Pin 3: Signal--yellow.)
+(Refer to Pin 1 marked on the layout on P.10.)
+(Pin assignments: Pin 1: ground--black, Pin 2: 12V--Red, Pin 3: Signal--Yellow.)